Matrix-Free Geometric Multigrid Preconditioning Of Combined Newton-GMRES For Solving Phase-Field Fracture With Local Mesh Refinement: Nonlinear Solution With Inner Linear GMRES Iterative Solver And Matrix-Free Geometric Multigrid Preconditioning

 \section{Nonlinear Solution With Inner Linear GMRES Iterative Solver And Matrix-Free Geometric Multigrid Preconditioning}

-This section describes the numerical methods we use to solve the introduced variational phase-field fracture problem.
-As discretization, we employ a finite element method with $H^1$-conforming bilinear finite elements for both the displacement and the phase-field, as an outer solver, we employ a combined Newton active set method and as an inner linear solver, we utilize a GMRES algorithm together with a geometric multigrid preconditioner.
+In this section, as discretization, we employ a finite element method with $H^1$-conforming bilinear finite elements for both the displacement and the phase-field, as an outer solver, we employ a combined Newton active set method and as an inner linear solver, we utilize a GMRES algorithm together with a geometric multigrid preconditioner.
 The newly developed code is implemented in a matrix-free framework using the finite element library \texttt{deal.II} \cite{dealii2021version94}.
 Related work having deal.II as well as basis was done in \cite{JoLaWi20,JoLaWi20_parallel}.